When this Privacy Notice mentions “Sourcery,” “we,” “us,” or “our,” it refers to the Delaware company Sourcery Media, Inc. you are contracting with.

 10. Users from the European Economic Area (“EEA”) or the EU

-If you are based in a country in the EEA or EU and we hold personal information about you as a data controller, the controller of your personal information is Sourcery, LLC., a California company whose principal place of business is located at 2370 Market st, suite 215, San Francisco CA 94114.
+If you are based in a country in the EEA or EU and we hold personal information about you as a data controller, the controller of your personal information is Sourcery Media, Inc. a Delaware corporation whose principal place of business is located at 2370 Market st, suite 215, San Francisco CA 94114.

 11. Users from California